WebAssembly/profiles/proposals/profiles/Overview.md

 ## Proposal

 This proposal primarily is about adding suitable "specification infrastructure" to enable formally specifying profiles, rather than creating a multitude of profiles already.
-We expect most profiles to be introduced as separate proposals, or as part of other feature proposals (see [below](#included-profiles) for exceptions).
+We expect most profiles to be introduced as separate proposals, or as part of other feature proposals (see [below](#initial-profiles) for exceptions).

 The proposal supports two main flavours of language subsetting:

-* _Omitting_ a feature, in which case certain constructs are removed from the _syntax_ altogether.
+* _Syntactic_, by _omitting_ a feature, in which case certain constructs are removed from the syntax altogether.

-* _Restricting_ a feature, in which case certain constructs are still present but certain behaviours are omitted.
+* _Semantic_, by _restricting_ a feature, in which case certain constructs are still present but some behaviours are ruled out.

-In either case, the modification is specified by annotating respective rules in the specification – either grammar rules in former case, or execution/validation rules in the latter – with a marker that defines them as "conditional" on a profile.
+In either case, the modification is specified by annotating respective rules in the specification – either grammar rules in the former case, or execution/validation rules in the latter – with a marker that defines them as "conditional" on a profile.

 More concretely, defining a profile consists of three ingredients: